-3. The population of Vanuatu in 2021 is 301,695 with a large proportion living in rural areas6.
-The country has one of the highest population growth rates in the world at 2.4 percent increase in 2020.7 The economy is mostly limited to two key sectors of tourism and subsistence agriculture.
-Further diversification is constrained by the remoteness,
+3. The population of Vanuatu in 2021 is 301,695 with a large proportion living in rural areas.
+The country has one of the highest population growth rates in the world at 2.4 percent increase in 2020.
+The economy is mostly limited to two key sectors of tourism and subsistence agriculture.
+Further diversification is constrained by the remoteness, the high transaction cost of developing public sectors, the geographical barriers of transport and logistics, the described climate change impacts, and the constrained economies of scale of industry development.

-1 Ministry of Climate Change (2021): Vanuatu GCF Country Programme
+&lt;sup>1 Ministry of Climate Change (2021): Vanuatu GCF Country Programme

-2 Foester and Adams: Vanuatu (2021).
+&lt;sup>2 Foester and Adams: Vanuatu (2021).
 Encyclopedia Britannica

-3 Pacific Climate Change Science Program partners (2011): Pacific Climate Change Science Program
+&lt;sup>3 Pacific Climate Change Science Program partners (2011): Pacific Climate Change Science Program

-4 GEF, UNDP, SPREP: Pacific Adaptation to Climate Change, Vanuatu.
+&lt;sup>4 GEF, UNDP, SPREP: Pacific Adaptation to Climate Change, Vanuatu.
 Report of in-country consultation

-5 Global Facility for Disaster Risk Reduction and Recovery of World Bank (2011): Vanuatu, Climate Risk and Adaptation Country Profile the high transaction cost of developing public sectors, the geographical barriers of transport and logistics, the described climate change impacts, and the constrained economies of scale of industry development.8910
+&lt;sup>5 Global Facility for Disaster Risk Reduction and Recovery of World Bank (2011): Vanuatu, Climate Risk and Adaptation Country Profile

-6 Vanuatu National Statistics Office (2021)
+&lt;sup>6 Vanuatu National Statistics Office (2021)

-7 World Bank, IBRD-IDA (2020): Population growth, Vanuatu
+&lt;sup>7 World Bank, IBRD-IDA (2020): Population growth, Vanuatu